loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 end
 ```

-The _SCHEDULES_ hash clearly defines all the parameters we need.
-So now, the schedule.rb file looks like:
+The _SCHEDULES_ hash defines all the parameters we need.
+So now, the `schedule.rb` file looks like:

 ```ruby
 require './app/modules/cron/execution_constraints.rb'